scalatron/scalatron/Scalatron/doc/markdown/Scalatron APIs.md

 * Returns:
     * 204 No Content (success)
     * 401 Unauthorized (if not logged on as Administrator)
+    * 403 Forbidden (sample is protected from deletion, e.g. because it is a built-in sample)
     * 404 Not Found (if sample does not exist)
+    * 500 Internal Server Error (if sample files could not be deleted on disk)
 * Authentication:   must be logged on as Administrator